A categorical account of the Metropolis-Hastings algorithm: Introduction

 Given the important implications of Theorem~\ref{thm:andrieu2020} for MH-type procedures, it serves as a natural test case for the applicability of categorical probability.
 Our goal in this paper is to obtain this result synthetically using Markov and CD categories.
 For this, we find that three levels of structure are needed: \begin{itemize} \item In Section~\ref{sec:Markov-cats}, we use Markov categories to formulate generic aspects of MCMC algorithms, such as invariance, reversibility and state-space augmentation. \item In Section~\ref{sec:CD_cats}, we use CD categories to reason about the first summand in \eqref{eq:mh-kernel}: we prove reversibility of this term, and recover part of the condition \eqref{eq:balancing-ae}. \item However, to study the entire kernel $\Pimh$, we need additional structure: for example, we need a way to ``add'' morphisms, and we need a way to reason about decompositions of morphisms into disjoint ``parts''.
 In Section~\ref{sec:CMon}, we therefore consider an \emph{enriched} extension of CD categories.
 This allows us to provide a synthetic generalisation of Theorem~\ref{thm:andrieu2020} in the form of Theorems \ref{thm:enrich_rev} and \ref{thm:lebesgue-decomposition-involution} below. \end{itemize} The appendix contains some additional background and proofs, as well as two additional examples of MCMC-related techniques (the systematic-scan Gibbs sampler, and importance sampling) within categorical probability, which may be of interest to practitioners.

 We believe these results are interesting in their own right, as they involve arguments that are both more conceptual and more general than their measure-theoretic counterparts.
-We also hope our work illustrates how categorical tools may be used to analyse contemporary methodology in computational statistics more generally.
+We also hope our work illustrates how categorical tools may be used to analyse contemporary methodology in computational statistics and machine learning more generally.